solid-js/typescript-npm-starter/doc/guide/publishing.md

 **It will :**
 1. Increment package.json version number
 2. Stage changed files to Git
-3. Build and run unit tests, this will prevent publishing in case of failure
-4. Add a tag of this version to keep track of releases
+3. Add a tag of this version to keep track of releases
-5. Commit
+4. Commit
-6. Publish doc if there are any changes detected
+5. Publish doc if there are any changes detected
-7. Push code and tags to Git then publish to NPM
+6. Push code and tags to Git then publish to NPM

 ?> No need to use Git commands, this command will handle it for you !